RbMo7/LSP-CI-CD-Workflow/DEBUGGING.md

 ---

-## Key DevOps Lessons Learned
+## What I Actually Learned

-### 1. Reading Error Logs Effectively
+### Reading Logs Like a Pro
+The error message was pretty clear once I knew what to look for:
-- **Look for the root cause**: The error pointed directly to line 2 of the Dockerfile
+- It pointed straight to line 2 of the Dockerfile
-- **Understand the context**: "not found" in Docker context means the image doesn't exist in the registry
+- "not found" in Docker = image doesn't exist
-- **Trace the failure path**: Docker failed at metadata resolution before even starting the build

-### 2. Troubleshooting CI/CD Pipelines
-- **Error isolation**: Only the `build-job` failed, while `test-job` passed - this helped isolate the issue to Docker-specific problems
-- **Infrastructure vs. Code**: This was an infrastructure issue (missing Docker image) not a code issue
-- **Quick feedback loop**: The error appeared immediately, making it easy to identify and fix

-### 3. Prevention Strategies
+- Failed before Docker even started building

+### Debugging Strategy
+- Only build-job failed, test-job passed → Docker problem, not code problem
+- Error happened immediately → infrastructure issue, not logic bug
+- Fix was simple once I found the root cause

+### How to Avoid This Next Time
-- **Use well-known, stable base images**: Stick to official images with clear versioning
+- Stick to official Docker images (node, alpine, etc.)
-- **Test Docker builds locally**: Always test `docker build` before pushing to CI/CD
+- Test Docker builds locally before pushing
-- **Monitor base image updates**: Keep track of which base images you depend on
-- **Use specific version tags**: Avoid `latest` tags in production to prevent unexpected changes
+- Use specific version tags, not `latest`

-This debugging exercise demonstrates the critical DevOps skill of **systematic error analysis and resolution** - a skill used daily in professional environments.
+- Keep an eye on base image updates

+Honestly, most DevOps work is just being good at reading error messages and not panicking when things break.
+This exercise was actually pretty fun once I got the hang of it!